-- Step 1 Upon receipt of an alleged violation, the appropriate Dean of Campus Affairs will be assigned to investigate the charges.
-The Dean of Campus Affairs may temporarily suspend a student pending an investigation when the student's continued presence might cause continued academic disruption or endanger the student or others. - Step 2 If the investigation determines that the college has reasonable cause to believe that a student has pursued a course of conduct which is contrary to Gateway policy and requires sanction(s), the Dean of Campus Affairs may take appropriate action.
+- Step 1 Upon receipt of an alleged violation, the appropriate dean of campus affairs will be assigned to investigate the charges.
+The dean of campus affairs may temporarily suspend a student pending an investigation when the student=s continued presence might cause continued academic disruption or endanger the student or others. - Step 2 If the investigation determines that the college has reasonable cause to believe that a student has pursued a course of conduct which is contrary to Gateway policy and requires sanction(s), the dean of campus affairs may take appropriate action.
 Within two (2) days from the action, the student shall be given notice in writing, by certified mail or personal delivery, the results of the investigation and the sanctions applied.
-The notice will also provide the information necessary for the student to appeal the sanctions if he/she wishes. - Step 3 If the student appeals the sanctions, he/she must notify the Executive Vice President of Academic Affairs in writing within three (3) working days of receipt of the letter.
-The student will be notified in writing, by certified mail or personal delivery, of the time and place of the hearing before a disciplinary committee composed of the Executive Vice President of Academic Affairs or designee, a staff member, and a student.
+The notice will also provide the information necessary for the student to appeal the sanctions if he/she wishes. - Step 3 If the student appeals the sanctions, he/she must notify the executive vice president/provost in writing within three (3) working days of receipt of the letter.
+The student will be notified in writing, by certified mail or personal delivery, of the time and place of the hearing before a disciplinary committee composed of the executive vice president/provost or designee, a staff member, and a student.
 Said hearing shall be held no less than two (2) working days nor more than seven (7) calendar days from the date the student receives the above notice of hearing.
-The student shall be provided the name(s) of the witness(es) testifying against him/her and a copy of the initial investigation results that was conducted by the Dean of Campus Affairs. - Step 4 At any hearing before the disciplinary committee, the student shall have the right to present testimony on his/her own behalf, call witnesses, and be represented by legal counsel of his/her choosing. - Step 5 The committee shall issue a dated, written order (to the student) informing the student of the decision.
-The order may be personally delivered or sent certified mail.
+The student shall be provided the name(s) of the witness(es) testifying against him/her and a copy of the initial investigation results that was conducted by the dean of campus affairs. - Step 4 At any hearing before the disciplinary committee, the student shall have the right to present testimony on his/her own behalf, call witnesses, and be represented by legal counsel of his/her choosing. - Step 5 The committee shall issue a dated, written order (to the student) informing the student of the decision.The order may be personally delivered or sent certified mail.